kojiOnHill/JLReq-LyX-layout/README.md

 ## Documentation
 Look at one of example files available in the **examples** directory ([PDF output](examples/jlreq-article-tate.pdf): see lyx file for its composition), and also the documentation of the *jlreq* LaTeX class itself.
 Note that the lyx file in the examples directory is readable with LyX versions greater than LyX-2.3.x.

-## To Do
+## History
-Output to XHTML and DocBook is not implemented yet.
+Feb.
+7, 2023.
+Support for XHTML and DocBook is added.